 I know what you’re thinking: “Where in the world have you been?!”
 It’s been almost two months since my last post, and some of you certainly started to wonder what had become of me.
 Well, you can now rest assured that I haven’t fallen off the face of the earth, I haven’t been deported from France, and I haven’t given up on je parle américain.
 I’ve just been very busy the last few weeks.
 More French classes?
 Writing that historical novel?
 Well, no … I’ve been working … finally … as an English teacher.

 So yeah … three and a half years after moving to France, I’m now gainfully employed.
 And after that incredibly long hiatus, it all happened so very quickly!
 After our marriage was recognized here in France last fall and I applied to change my visa status, they gave me full-time work authorization.
-That’s when I decided it was high time that I got off my bum and starting being a productive member of French society.
+That’s when I decided it was high time that I got off my bum and started being a productive member of French society.
 Well, before I could even start canvassing Paris with my résumé, a copy of it got passed to a very reputable language-instruction company here in town.
 I got a call back, they liked the sound of my voice, I came in for a real interview, and they made me a job offer … all within a week!
 Pretty impressive, huh?
 Well … as much as I’d like you to think I’m just that wonderful, I have to come clean: the person who passed my résumé along was actually my husband Michel, and the recipient was the company where he’s been doing graphic design work since last April.
 But hey … as far as I’m concerned, if you’ve got connections, use ’em!
 In any case, getting a job is one thing … keeping one is quite another!
 I’m happy to report that two months into this little adventure, they haven’t fired me yet, so I must be doing something right.
 That … or Michel’s doing his job so well, they won’t let me go for fear he’ll leave the company in revenge!

 So what’s my first real English-teaching experience been like?
 I’ll admit that it was a bit daunting in the beginning.
 First off, I’d never really taught before, except for the 10 hours or so I did during my CELTA certification course two years ago.
 So I walked into my first lesson as a complete novice.
 On top of that, most of our clients are business people — busy business people with very high expectations and no time to waste!
 Some of them are CEOs of their companies.
 So, that can be a little intimidating, right?
 Sometimes, though, our clients are in a whole other league: kids!
 Yep … French teenagers who want to get ahead in English during school vacation, or who need to get ready for the English component of Le Bac.
 Which do you think is more intimidating: the CEO of a major French company, or a group of French teenagers seated around a conference room table?
 I think you can probably guess.
 Finally, we use a proprietary instruction method that’s unlike anything I’ve ever seen before, and that took some getting used to.
 But after a couple of weeks on the job and after meeting a few clients (including that infamous group of French teenagers), I was able to get my footing and establish some self-confidence as a teacher.
 Nowadays, I don’t scare so easily.